A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 • Surgery close to the time radiation is received (either before or after)

-2. Patient-related factors that increase RIF risk (1):
+Person-related factors that increase RFS risk (1):

 • Pre-existing connective tissue diseases (e.g. systemic scleroderma, systemic lupus erythematosus, Marfan syndrome)